julimer228/CRC-modern-app-development/README.md

 ## CRC-modern-app-development
 #The project for Corporate Readiness Certificate course organized by ING.

 This is a course web application.
 User can apply for a course or add a new course.
 Backend is written in Express.js, frontend in React.js, Vite.js, html, SCSS.
 Courses are stored in a MySQL database.
-Moreover three sample tests in Vitetest were added (branch test).
+Moreover three sample tests in Vitest were added (branch test).
 The whole app has been deployed (Heroku - backend and database, Vercel - frontend).
 The example screenshots from this application are attached below:

 Registration page:
 ![image](https://github.com/julimer228/CRC-modern-app-development/assets/56163818/2a7c2130-4770-4ef0-9d52-1ccd7d1df767)